-Women's World Cup: USA Takes On Sweden In A Game That Means Little – And Everything
+Women's World Cup: USA Takes On Sweden In A Game That Means Little — And Everything

 And Sweden dealt the U.S. one especially painful defeat: knocking the Americans out of the 2016 Summer Olympics in the quarterfinals, the earliest the U.S. squad has ever left a major tournament.
 At the time, Sweden's team was led by the former U.S. coach Pia Sundhage, which only added to the insult.

-U.S. forward Christen Press said Wednesday that she has re-watched parts of that match in Brazil.
+U.S. forward Christen Press said Wednesday that she has rewatched parts of that match in Brazil.

 "You don't forget the taste in your mouth when you fail and when you lose in a world championship," she said.
 "There's a little bit of that that will definitely act as motivation.
 And you always play to win and to never have that feeling again."